rickycaron/DA_CourseChoosingSystem/README.md

 # DA_CourseChoosingSystem
+* /da-student-course contains the folder for all the frontend code of vue3

 * /apache-activemq-5.16.2-bin: Contains the file for the server for the message, open apache-activemq-5.16.2-bin\apache-activemq-5.16.2\bin\win64\activemq.bat, then you can open the server
 * /soapClient folder: contains the project for the SOAP functions